 Do your own research.
 The internet is a wonderful tool to use.
 Google the law firm’s name and see what kind of search comes up.
 Study their website and look for testimonials.
 Hiring the right lawyer could be the most important decision of your case.

-The advice and information contained in this article are for educational purposes only.
+The advice and information contained in this article are for educational and support purposes only.